 SIZING & COLOR

-Our Cook Slabs vary in shape and color.
-Based on the size you choose, we will select a beautiful Cook Slab from our current stock at the time of your order.
-We’ve shown the full range of colors and shapes in the product images to show you the possibilities available at any one time.
+While we initially produced our Cooking Stone at only ½” thickness, after years of testing we’ve decided that the thermal mass and nearly indestructible ¾” thickness provides the most value.
+The best part, is that shipping is still free on orders over $40.
+Based on the size you choose, we will select a Cook Slab from our current stock at the time of your order.
+We’ve shown the full range of colors and shapes in the product images to show off the possibilities that await your forever cooking stone.

 THE FARM–TO–TABLE STORY

-The founder of American Stonecraft, Gerald Croteau, fell in love with these archaeological stone ruins as a youth.
-He became an economist and founded American Stonecraft in his late 20s after seeing the inside of a fieldstone for the first time.
-He was amazed at what he had overlooked for so long.
-Diamond tools (being a relatively modern invention) revealed amazing colors, patterns, and geologies in the humble New England farm-gathered fieldstone that he wanted desperately to share!
+Like many of us, the founder of American Stonecraft, Gerald Croteau, fell in love with these archaeological stone ruins as a youth.
+However, he became an economist and founded American Stonecraft in his late 20s after seeing the inside of a fieldstone for the first time.
+He was amazed at what he had overlooked for so long, and realized that there was a sustainable supply of these rocks that farmers could share at their farmstands.
+Diamond tools (being a relatively modern invention) revealed amazing colors, patterns, and geologies in the humble New England farm-gathered fieldstone that he wanted to help share with others!

 Gerald rolled up his sleeves, spent several years as an independent craftsman touring at local arts and crafts shows, and taught himself how to make a number of fascinating products.
 We are now a small team of artisans, and each piece is signed by its maker(s), and produced under Gerald’s direct supervision.